willfindlay/honors-thesis/thesis/thesis.md

 The above three methods of process creation each involve increasing degrees of complexity with respect to their system calls and, as a corollary, the overhead caused by ebpH increases for each one.
-Stating with `fork+exit`, \autoref{bronte_lmbench_process} shows that ebpH imposes at most negligible overhead on process creation.
-The actual result shows a performance *improvement* with ebpH, but this is well within the margin of error for the test and actual overhead is likely on the order of less than 1\%.
+Stating with `fork+exit`, \autoref{bronte_lmbench_process} shows that ebpH imposes very little overhead on basic process creation, on the order of 5 microseconds, or about 2.7\%.

 The `fork+execve` case introduces more overhead, due to the special operations that ebpH must perform when a process first executes, such as looking up a binary's inode information and associating it with a profile (creating this profile if it does not yet exist).
-While this operation is not free, it is inexpensive relative to the existing overhead of an `execve(2)` system call and imposes a total performance overhead of just 6\%.
+While this operation is not free, it is inexpensive relative to the existing overhead of an `execve(2)` system call and imposes a total performance overhead of just 8\%.

 Finally, `fork+/bin/sh -c` imposes the most overhead of all three methods; this makes sense as it involves *two* `execve(2)` calls, one for `/bin/sh` and one for the "hello world" program, as well as the additional per-system-call overhead from `/bin/sh` itself.
-Still, the overhead for this method is only about 8.5\%, which is acceptable in practice.
+Still, the overhead for this method is only about 10\%, which is acceptable in practice.

 <!-- processes -->
 \begin{table}
+    \caption[Results of the process creation benchmarks from the \code{bronte-lmbench} dataset]{
-    \caption{Results of the process creation benchmarks from the \code{bronte-lmbench} dataset.
+        Results of the process creation benchmarks from the \code{bronte-lmbench} dataset.
-    Standard deviations are given in parentheses and smaller overhead is better.}
+        Standard deviations are given in parentheses and smaller overhead is better.
+    }
     \label{bronte_lmbench_process}
     \input{../data/bench/bronte-lmbench/process_results.tex}
 \end{table}